 Recent advances in treatment pioneered by MIA clinicians and researchers have tripled the life expectancy for advanced melanoma patients.
-This year, more than 15,000 Australians will be diagnosed with melanoma and sadly, around 1,700 will die from the disease – that is one Australian every five hours.
+This year, more than 16,000 Australians will be diagnosed with melanoma skin cancer and sadly, around 1,700 will die from the disease – that is one Australian every five hours.

 Melanomas that are detected and treated early are cured in 90% of cases.
 So, in addition to self-checking regularly you should have a professional skin check once a year.
 The following are professional skin check clinics on the Sunshine Coast that can be contacted to make an appointment and support this event: